diegoZarateFer/Timbiriche/README.md

 # Timbiriche
-Recreated the game "Tmbiriche" with python.
+Recreated the game "Timbiriche" with python.